etruong249/Fruit-Veggie-Classification/README.md

 * The less classes there are generally the more accurate the predictions, this causes model variance to increase though as can be seen in the plots for training and test accuracy/loss.
 * Pretrained models tend to vastly outperform models trained from scratch (this can be due to the classificaiton tasks being very general and not niche).
 Many images in the dataset were generic photos of fruit, some looked like stock photos
-* Classification tasks being split up seems to have a slight improvement on accuracy, regardless the jump in accuracy was much more apparent when moving from 10 (Food type) to 2 classes (Freshness), compared to 20 (Both classes) to 10 classes (Food type).
+* Classification tasks being split up seems to have a slight improvement on accuracy, but the jump in accuracy was much more apparent when moving from 10 (Food type) to 2 classes (Freshness), compared to 20 (Both classes) to 10 classes (Food type).

 ### Reference Links
 - https://www.kaggle.com/code/blurredmachine/alexnet-architecture-a-complete-guide